michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 73

-1. A Psalm of Asaph.Truly God is good to Israel, even to such as are of a clean heart.of: or, forTruly: or, Yetof…: Heb. clean of heart
+1. A Psalm of Asaph.Truly God is good to Israel, even to such as are of a clean heart.

 2. But as for me, my feet were almost gone; my steps had well nigh slipped.

 3. For I was envious at the foolish, when I saw the prosperity of the wicked.

-4. For there are no bands in their death: but their strength is firm.firm: Heb. fat
+4. For there are no bands in their death: but their strength is firm.

-5. They are not in trouble as other men; neither are they plagued like other men.in…: Heb. in the trouble of other menlike: Heb. with
+5. They are not in trouble as other men; neither are they plagued like other men.

 6. Therefore pride compasseth them about as a chain; violence covereth them as a garment.

-7. Their eyes stand out with fatness: they have more than heart could wish.have…: Heb. pass the thoughts of the heart
+7. Their eyes stand out with fatness: they have more than heart could wish.

 8. They are corrupt, and speak wickedly concerning oppression: they speak loftily.